-Not All Autism Looks Alike: Understanding the Four Autism Subtypes (and Explaining Them to Loved Ones)
+Not All Autism Looks Alike: Understanding the Four Autism Subtypes

 - Griffin Oakley

-- Aug 18
+- Aug 18, 2025

-- 4 min read
+- 5 min read

-You’ve probably heard that autism is a “spectrum.”
-But what does that really mean?
-Until recently, “spectrum” was a catch-all term that didn’t explain why some autistic folks felt socially overwhelmed but hit all their childhood milestones, while others faced major developmental delays from the start.
-Why does autism show up so differently from person to person—even within the same family?
+Until recently, "spectrum" was a catch-all.
+It didn't explain why some autistic folks felt socially overwhelmed but hit every childhood milestone — while others faced major developmental delays from the start.
+Why does autism show up so differently from person to person?

-Researchers have identified four distinct subtypes of autism—each with its own biological, developmental, and emotional patterns.
-This discovery doesn’t just matter to scientists.
+That said, this discovery doesn't just matter to scientists.
 It matters to you.
-Especially if you've spent years wondering why your struggles didn’t “look autistic enough” or why no one seemed to notice how hard you were working just to get through the day.
+Especially if you've spent years wondering why your struggles didn't "look autistic enough," or why no one noticed how hard you were working just to get through the day.

-And if you’re reading this thinking, Could this explain me?—the answer is: maybe.
+And if you're reading this thinking, Could this explain me? — the answer is: maybe.
 And that alone is worth exploring.

 The Four Autism Subtypes: What They Actually Mean